 - Barriers to engagement: the very complex and anti-social nature of their needs mean those few high risk young people who are offered Child and Adolescent Mental Health Services (CAMHS) are often unable or unwilling to engage with these services.

 - Capacity: not every service, system or locality possesses the specialist skills required to help these high-risk young people.
-In fact, at present only NHS Greater Glasgow and Clyde offer forensic CAMHS.

 - Exclusion criteria: serious (violent) offending is an exclusion criterion for services in many regions.
 As a result, a lot of young, violent offenders are ineligible for these services.